ttinies/sc2gameLobby/README.md

 There is an existing ladder for AI-only developers, [sc2ai.net](https://sc2ai.net/).
 While that project is under active development as of July 6, 2018, its roadmap doesn't support several critical features which impedes developers' efforts (such as ours) to create AI that is publicly visible.
 Here are several features which this ladder supports that sc2ai.net may not.

 * Play on your own machine against others on their own machines.
-You're no longer limited by some other person's machine who is sharing system resources with other players.
+You're no longer limited by some other person's machine who is sharing system resources with other players in the game.
 * Support AI vs AI, AI vs human and human vs human play.
 * AI developers aren't required to share their source code or any executable.
 * Fast, user-friendly setup that non-programmers or programmers with lower proficiency in a specific language can set up.
 No need to hunt + edit files by hand.